Portrait of Madame Augustine Roulin and Baby Marcelle

 1. Exhibited at Thannhauser Galleries, Berlin, "Erste Sonderausstellung in Berlin," January 9-February 1927.
 Published in de la Faille, 1928 (no. 490) as Thannhauser Gallery, Munich.
 The Thannhausers closed their original Munich gallery in 1928; they closed the Berlin branch in 1937 and moved to Paris.

-2. De la Faille, Vincent van Gogh, 1939, no. 520, lists the current owner as Reid & Lefevre Gallery, London on p.
+2. Getty Research Institute, Knoedler Book 8, stock no. A1882, p.
+173. De la Faille, Vincent van Gogh, 1939, no. 520, lists the current owner as Reid & Lefevre Gallery, London on p.
 369, although the painting is still listed under Thannhauser Gallery, Paris, in the "Index of Collections" (p.
 559).
-According to Lefevre Fine Art (letter dated 26 February 2004, in curatorial file), the painting was owned jointly with Knoedler and sold by Knoedler.
+According to Lefevre Fine Art (letter dated 26 February 2004, in curatorial file), the painting was owned jointly with Knoedler and sold by Knoedler; however, Reid & Lefevre are not noted as joint owners in the Knoedler stockbooks, which list only the half ownership with Mme Guillaume.
 Knoedler lent the painting to exhibitions in the US and Canada in 1940, 1941, 1943, 1944, and 1946.

 * Works in the collection are moved off view for many different reasons.
 Although gallery locations on the website are updated regularly, there is no guarantee that this object will be on display on the day of your visit.